TV Patrol: News Patrol

-News Patrol is a Philippine television news broadcasting show broadcast by ABS-CBN, ANC and Kapamilya Channel.
+News Patrol is a Philippine television newscast broadcast by ABS-CBN, ANC and Kapamilya Channel.
 It aired from September 5, 2005 to present, replacing ABS-CBN News Advisory.
 It also served as the main newscast for Kapamilya Channel from June 15 to July 24, 2020, temporarily replacing TV Patrol at the former ABS-CBN timeslot.

 Airing history

 As an hourly news bulletin

-News Patrol premiered in 2005 as a news segment of the morning show Magandang Umaga, Bayan.
-The news bulletin was reformatted into ABS-CBN's news bulletin, replacing ABS-CBN News Advisory on September 5, 2005.
+News Patrol premiered in 2004 as a 30-minute news bulletin during the network's morning show Magandang Umaga, Bayan.
+It ran twice at 6:00 AM and 7:00 AM, hosted by Katherine de Castro and Julius Babao.
+The name was later repurposed into ABS-CBN's main top-of-the-hour newscast, replacing ABS-CBN News Advisory on September 5, 2005.
+Upon Magandang Umaga, Bayans rebrand as Magandang Umaga, Pilipinas, the program's morning bulletin became Patrol Express.

-In 2006, it became the first Philippine news program to broadcast the victory of the First Philippine Mount Everest Expedition.
+In 2006, News Patrol became the first Philippine news program to broadcast the victory of the First Philippine Mount Everest Expedition.

-On April 1, 2018, News Patrol switched to high definition format, along with other network's main channel news programs.
+On April 1, 2018, News Patrol switched to high definition format, along with other network's main channel's news programs.

-On April 9, 2020, News Patrol aired its special coverage of the COVID-19 pandemic during the Paschal Triduum of the Holy Week as an evening newscast.
+On April 9, 2020, News Patrol was repurposed as special evening newscasts during the Paschal Triduum and the height of the COVID-19 pandemic.

 On May 5, 2020, News Patrol aired its last bulletin on ABS-CBN after the network was forced to cease and desist its free TV broadcasting operations given by the order of the NTC due to the expiration of the network's legislative franchise to operate the day before.

-On May 8, 2020, the news bulletin migrated to TeleRadyo, The Filipino Channel, and social media platforms such as Facebook, YouTube, and iWantTFC.
+On May 8, 2020, News Patrol migrated to TeleRadyo, The Filipino Channel, and social media platforms such as Facebook, YouTube, and iWantTFC.
 Some regional newscasts also began to air live on their respective Facebook pages the following day.

-On October 9, 2021, Pia Gutierrez left the Saturday News Patrol bulletins for The World Tonight.
+On October 9, 2021, Pia Gutierrez left the Saturday News Patrol bulletins ahead of her promotion to become co-anchor of The World Tonight.
 She was replaced by Willard Cheng in November 2021.

-On June 20, 2022, News Patrol alternately aired on A2Z in lieu of the ZOE-produced Ulat A2Z, which is broadcast every weekday afternoon, marking its return to free-to-air television after two years.
+On June 20, 2022, News Patrol alternately aired on A2Z in place of the ZOE-produced Ulat A2Z, broadcasting every weekday afternoon, marking its return to free-to-air television after two years.

 On December 2, 2024, News Patrol started airing on ANC.

+On January 3, 2026, News Patrol expanded to All TV, marking its return to channels 2 and 16 (Mega Manila) and regional channels after more than 5 years.

+On May 1, 2026, News Patrols 2 weekday editions ended on ANC and were replaced by the revival of ANC Headlines.